Nordgaren/ParamVessel/README.md

 ## 1.1
 ### Added Save to CSV option
 * Saves to CSV for easy import to spreadsheets
-* Exports every item in the currently selected Param with the top row being the names of every param
+* Exports every item in the currently selected Param.
+The first line is the names.
+Should export easily into most spreadsheet programs.

 ## 1.0
 ### Added Batch Save/Load